ksulima/Entity_Embedding_Structured_Data/README.md

 ### Conclusion

 Deep learning can be successfully applied to structured data.
 Entity Embeddings is a good method to represent categorical variables in a form applicable for neaural networks.
-Entity Embeddings allows to efficiently capture information from categorical variables without extensively extended feature space e.g. by one-hot encoding.
+Entity Embeddings allows to capture information from categorical variables without extensively extended feature space e.g. by one-hot encoding.